905132553/Curva/README.md

 Curva is a pure math framework for curve building and analysis, which is still under development.

 It is not intended to be an engineering software...
-However, it may serve as the framework for engineering applications which require delicate design of the motion curve of a moving object.
+However, it may serve as the mathematical framework for engineering applications which require delicate design of the motion curve of a moving object.
 Further analysis of the dynamics of the system can be based on this framework.
 With iterations, a motion curve that best suit the application can be achieved.

   Such an application may include:
 - robotic arm